Your cart is empty.

-Combination of chocolate chips and vanilla ice-cream is the example of a piece of dessert heaven.
+Combination of chocolate chips and vanilla ice-cream is an example of a piece of dessert heaven.
 This chocolate cake topped with milk chocolate frosting couldn’t be easier—it’s made, and baked, right in a cast-iron skillet.
 This quick and easy chocolate cake is the ultimate weeknight dessert—the batter is made and baked right in a cast-iron skillet.

 Preheat the oven to 350° and grease a 10” cast-iron skillet with cooking spray.

 In a large bowl, cream butter and sugars with a hand mixer until light and fluffy.
 Beat in egg and vanilla.
 Add flour, baking soda, and salt.
 Mix until just combined.
-Fold in 1 cup chocolate chips.
+Fold in 1 cup of chocolate chips.